peterforgacs/ffmpeg-normalize/readme.md

   </a>
 </p>

-> 🎧 Audio normalization with ffmpeg.
+> 🎧 Audio loudness normalization with ffmpeg.

 ## Install